biswarupchakravarty/JsSDK/README.md

 JsSDK
 =====

 Javascript SDK for interfacing with Gossamer's APIs.
-Built on top of backbone.
+Built on top of Backbone.js.
+Also includes the basic todo application as POC.